Corydora Catfish (most species)

 Species Variation

 There are hundreds of species of Corydora that have been identified, with more every year.
-It would be impossible to document all of them here, but here are some of the more popular I’ve seen around locally.
+It would be impossible to document all of them here, but here are some of the more popular I’ve seen locally.